 Tintex will renew (or change the colour) of most washable fabrics such as: cotton,linen, silk, nylon, acetate, rayon, wool, spandex and viscose.
 Tintex is not suitable for 100% polyester or 100% acrylic fabrics, but blends of polyester and acrylic are dyeable (example: 25% polyester & 75% cotton).
 You may need to adjust the water temperature and/or follow fabric care instructions for delicate materials.

-The amount of Tintex needed for a DIY dyeing project depends on: fabric content, dry fabric weight and the desired colour intensity for your project.
-Always double the usual amount of product for darker or brighter colours.
-Use the list below as a basic guideline (adjust as needed for your specific project):
+The amount of Tintex needed for a dyeing project depends on: fabric content, dry fabric weight and the desired colour intensity.
+Double the usual amount of product for darker or brighter colours.
+Use the list below as a basic guideline:

 - Use one 32g compact box for just over half a pound of cotton, linen, silk, spandex & viscose; use two compact 32g boxes (64g) for just over half a pound of nylon, acetate, rayon & wool.

 - Use one standard sized 55g box for 1-pound (454g), of cotton, linen, silk, spandex & viscose; use two standard 55g boxes for 1-pound (454g), of nylon, acetate, rayon & wool

 - Our large 5-pound pail of dye for up to 80-pounds (36 kg) of fabric